cmu-delphi/covidcast-indicators/_delphi_utils_python/delphi_utils/flagging/README.md

 pip install .
 ```

-To execute the module run the indicator to generate data files  (by default, in `receiving`),
+To execute the module run the indicator to generate data files ,
 then run a module to put them in the correct dataframe, and finally then run
 the flagging system , as follows:

 ```
 env/bin/python -m delphi_INDICATORNAME
-env/bin/python -m delphi_input_frame
-env/bin/python -m delphi_utils.flagging
+env/bin/python create_df_process.py #this is up to you! env/bin/python -m delphi_utils.flagging
 ```